PencilCode/jquery-turtle/README.md

-  input([label,] fn)    // Makes a one-time input field, calls fn after entry. button([label,] fn)   // Makes a clickable button, calls fn when clicked. table(w, h)           // Outputs a table with h rows and w columns.
+  input([label,] fn)    // Makes a one-time input field, calls fn after entry. button([label,] fn)   // Makes a clickable button, calls fn when clicked. table(w, h)           // Outputs a table with h rows and w columns. play("ccggaag2")      // Plays a couple measures of song using ABC notation.
 </pre>

 For example, after eval($.turtle()), the following is a valid program